soulwhisper/nix-config/docs/sops.md

 ## Template

-- all values should not have quotes;
+- all values should not have spaces/quotes;

 ```shell
 networking: